Toggle: English / Spanish

 - Use one hand to stabilize the testicle.
 Use your fingers and thumb of the other hand to firmly but gently feel the testicle.
 Feel the entire surface.

 - Check the other testicle in the same way.

 A testicular self-exam is done to check for testicular cancer.

 Testicles have blood vessels and other structures that can make the exam confusing.
 If you notice any lumps or changes in a testicle, contact your health care provider right away.

-Doctors may recommend that you do a testicular self-exam every month if you have any of the following risk factors:
+Your provider may recommend that you do a testicular self-exam every month if you have any of the following risk factors:

 Each testicle should feel firm, but not rock hard.
 One testicle may be lower or slightly larger than the other.

 Talk to your provider if you have questions.